fhildeb/lukso-node-guide/docs/theory/node-operation/disk-management.md

 ## Filesystem Metadata

-Every file system tracks data using index nodes and descriptor blocks.
-When expanding volumes or filesystems, new descriptor blocks and index nodes are automatically created as needed to map out and manage additional storage space.
+Each file system keeps track of data by using index nodes and descriptor blocks.
+When volume or filesystem expansion occurs, new index nodes and descriptor blocks are created as needed to define and manage additional storage space.

 | Component             | Purpose                                                                                |
 | --------------------- | -------------------------------------------------------------------------------------- |